furkancybercore/python-basics-project/README.md

 ## Step 1: Initialize the Project
 1.1 Create a New Repository
 ```
-mkdir python-learning-project   //Creates a new directory.
+mkdir python-learning-project   // Creates a new directory.
-cd python-learning-project      //Changes to the directory.
+cd python-learning-project      // Changes to the directory.
-git init                        //Initializes a new Git repository.
+git init                        // Initializes a new Git repository.
 ```

 ## Step 2: Create main Branch